 Fill stainless steel pot with enough water for fabric to move freely.
 You’ll want to maintain the water temperature at hot, but not boiling.
 Once water gets hot, add dye and stir.
 Add your items and stir constantly for about 10 minutes, then occasionally after that until your desired color is achieved.
 Rinse in cold water then

 And that’s the sun costume!
 I love that I can wear each of these pieces after Halloween is over.
 And for the other half of the costume (though you can certainly wear this separately too), here’s how to make the space costume:

 – White cotton sweatshirt

 – Hot glue

 – Scissors + marker

 Dye your sweatshirt (according to the instructions above). remove from dye bath, rinse and wash.
 While the sweatshirt is drying, you can make the other elements for the costume.

 To make the planets + stars, cut shapes out of felt.
 To keep everything consistent in size make a stencil.
 I used a candle lid for the circles and made a cut out cardboard for the stars.
 Arrange everything on the sweatshirt and glue down once you’re happy with the placement.

-So those are our costumes!
+Put the two together and you have your couples costume!
 If you’re looking for another colorful option, check out my paint swatch costume that I made last year.
 Happy Halloween friends, I can’t wait to see what you make!